Ekra’s Story of Hope in India – (Read Time: 1 min.)

 Working as an Equal Artisan Partner

-Now at twenty years old, Ekra continues to work alongside her four brothers as an equal Artisan partner with the support of their Artisan community who recently made improvements to their family’s workshop by adding safety equipment and better lighting.
-Ekra is grateful for her work and for the financial support of her Artisan community, especially during the recent COVID-19 lockdown in India.
-Together, Ekra and her family are creating beautiful handcrafted fair-trade products like our Snowflake Trivet and Snowflake Coaster Set.
+Now, Ekra continues to work alongside her four brothers as an equal Artisan partner with the support of their Artisan community who recently made improvements to their family’s workshop by adding safety equipment and better lighting.
+Ekra is grateful for her work and for the financial support of her Artisan community, especially during the COVID-19 lockdown in India.
+Together, Ekra and her family are creating beautiful handcrafted fair-trade products like our Vintage Trivet and Vintage Coasters.
 Every purchase supports their family’s business.